queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 27,200

 Whenever you hit a target with a melee weapon attack, you may use your reaction to activate your armor's switchblades, dealing an additional 1d6 slashing damage to the target.
 If you use your reaction this way, you may then use your bonus action to attempt to grapple the target.
-You have advantage on the Strength (Athletics) check..
+You have advantage on the Strength (Athletics) check.